wavefrontHQ/docs/pages/doc/missing_data_troubleshooting.md

 * A data point is timestamped for 12:00:01 UTC
 * Because of data delays, that point does not show up on charts until 12:04:35 UTC.

-Ingestion delays are often problems at the data source, for example, certain cloud platforms only send data with a delay.
+Ingestion delays often happen at the data source or in the data pipeline, for example, certain cloud platforms only send data with a delay.
 [Limiting the Impact of Data Delays](alerts_delayed_data.html) explores how delayed data can affect alerting behavior.

 ## Step 5: Find Data Delays at the Proxy